Coping With The Fear Of Blood

 When a person experiences hemophobia, they may tremble at the sight of blood, experience a sudden drop in blood pressure, feel faint, turn pale, or start to have a panic attack.
 Someone afraid of blood may also experience these symptoms when seeing the blood of an animal.

 A person who has hemophobia may prefer to live a sedentary lifestyle.
 They may avoid activities like exercise or sports for fear of injury, which might lead to bleeding.
-They may worry that bleeding could land them in the doctor's office or a hospital, where they might see even more blood.
-Thus, this fear can significantly limit one's enjoyment of life.
+They may worry that losing blood could land them in the doctor's office or a hospital, where they might see even more blood.
+Thus, this fear of blood can significantly limit one's enjoyment of life.

 Treating hemophobia